Claudell Harris Jr.

-Claudell Morol Harris Jr. (born October 1, 2002) is an American professional basketball player.
-He played college basketball for the Charleston Southern University, Boston College, and Mississippi State University.
+Claudell Morol Harris Jr. (born October 1, 2002) is an American professional basketball player for Hapoel Holon of the Israeli Basketball Premier League.
+He played college basketball for the Charleston Southern Buccaneers, Boston College Eagles, and Mississippi State Bulldogs.

 Early life and high school

 Harris attended Hahnville High School.
-As a senior, he was a 2021 First Team All-State selection by the Louisiana Sports Writers Association.
+As a senior, he was a 2021 first-team All-State selection by the Louisiana Sports Writers Association.
 He averaged nearly 21 points per game during his final season and earned a 7-5A District MVP honors.
 He holds the Hahnville High School record, scoring 22 points in a single quarter.

 During high school, Harris joined an AAU team based in Atlanta that was run by one of his dad's friends.
 While competing in a tournament, he was noticed by former Charleston Southern head coach Barclay Radebaugh.

 College career

-Charleston Southern University (2021-2023)

 On December 13, 2020, Harris signed his letter of intent with Charleston Southern University during the early signing period.

 On March 1, 2022, Harris was named to the 2021-2022 All-Big South All-Freshman Team.

 On January 16, 2024, he was named Big South Player of the Week after having two 30-point games.
 On February 28, 2023, Harris was named to the 2022-2023 All-Big South Team as a Second Team selection.

-Boston College (2023-2024)

 In April 2023, Harris committed to Boston College.
 He was the first acquisition for head coach Earl Grant for the 2023 offseason.
 He took a visit to BC's campus over Easter weekend.
 In April 2024, Harris entered the transfer portal after being second in scoring for the team.

-Mississippi State University (2024-2025)

 On April 20, 2024, Harris committed to Mississippi State University.
+He averaged 9.6 points, 2.8 rebounds, and 1.2 assists per game.

 Professional career

 On June 4, 2025, Harris signed with Vilpas Vikings of Korisliiga to begin his professional career.
+He signed with Promitheas Patras of the Greek Basket League on November 5.